 The controller is programmed at the factory with default parameter settings.
 These settings allow the controller to operate but usually require some further adjustments to obtain the best system performance.
-In order to bring the engine up to a single speed for the first time, the installer will probably need to adjust the parameters shown in the table below.
+In order to bring the engine up to a single speed for the first time, the installer will need to adjust the parameters shown in the table and install a switch or jumper between SPEED SEL and +5 Vdc.